uros76/Controllino-with-Homeassistant/cloning.md

 - You will see progress of image burning.
 It should take 10-20mins.
 Do not interrupt or do anything on pc during this time

-- Once the restore is done, shutdown live linux and put SD card to controllino
+- Once the restore is done, shutdown live linux and put SD card to your controllino hotspot

 - Turn on your hotspot and let it work 10mins during first boot.
 This is important, do not open dashboard or do anything with hotspot during this time

-- Open hotspot dashboard and contact me on Discord private message for temporary password.
-You need to change it once logged in
+- Open hotspot dashboard and use temporary password `controllino22`.
+You need to change the password once logged in

 - Check miner version on dashboard.
 If everything went well on first boot your miner needs to be the latest.
-On 12.8. date the latest verion was 2022.08.02.0
+On 15.8. date the latest verion was 2022.08.02.0

-There are multiple files edited with your hotspot details.
+During first bootup there are multiple files edited with your hotspot details.
 Your controllino should boot up and work just fine.
 Image is created from my controllino in August which had 2022.08.02.0 miner and 1.3.7 dashboard version.